spotify/ios-sdk/README.md

 ### Add Dependencies

-1. Add the `SpotifyiOS.framework` or `SpotifyiOS.xcframework` to your Xcode project.
+1. Add the SpotifyiOS package to your project.
+You can either do this through Swift Package Manager (SPM), or by adding `SpotifyiOS.framework` or `SpotifyiOS.xcframework` to your Xcode project directly.

     ![Import SpotifyiOS.framework](img/import_sdk.png)